nushankodikara/TecInpact/content/post/budget-online-radio-station-guide-2020.md

 ### Streaming To Radio

 All right mr.DJ, now you're ready to rock up.
-But first! create your play list in the winamp software and to start broadcasting, just play it! it's that simple, for programs, pre record your voiceovers and add to the playlist.
-Unfortunately, for now, we don't have a method to speak live to the audiance.
+But first! create your play list in the winamp software and to start broadcasting, just play it! it's that simple, for programs, pre record your voiceover and add to the playlist.
+Unfortunately, for now, we don't have a method to speak live to the audience.

 ![Software Setup](/uploads/20200711_50.png "Software Setup")